 If you’re like me you frequently swipe down on your iPhone to reach your notification center and overview of the day.
 While this typically includes a look at the weather and what items are on your calendar it also allows for third party widgets, including Discover.
 Now I can quickly view my card balance from this dashboard making it easy to keep on top of things.
-Plus the Discover app is compatible with Touch ID, which I say is another win.
+Plus the Discover app is compatible with Touch and Face ID, which I say is another win.

 Bonus offers and coupons

 On top of the regular cash back offers there is also a section of the app and the site devoted to Discover Deals.
 This page houses a mix of retailer-specific cash back bonuses as well as various coupons made available to Discover customers.
 For example cardholders can enjoy 5% cashback on purchases made at JCPenney.com, Ulta.com, Gap.com, and more.
 Keep in mind that you’ll need to shop at these sites using the link on the Discover Deals page and, of course, terms and conditions apply.

 Cash out for gift cards and get more

 Another aspect of the It card I was surprised to learn about was their selection of gift cards that could be redeemed with cash back earnings.
 What makes this an even better proposition is that all of these gift cards come with free money.
 For instance $45 can buy you a $50 AMC movie card while $20 can get you $25 to Bed Bath & Beyond.
 Currently there are more than 100 gift card deals listed so this offers a lot of options to get the most from your earnings.